Thursday, May 21, 2026

 Who's in the mix?

 * Liberals.
-Will contest.
+Contesting.
 Justin Clancy (MP for Albury (Lib 16.3%)) was reported as a possible Liberal contender (setting up a scenario where he and Helen Dalton might both resign their state seats to run) but isn't running.
-The candidate is Raissa Butkowski, a
+The candidate is Raissa Butkowski, an Albury councillor.

 * Nationals.
-Will contest.
+Contesting.
 The Nationals candidate is Brad Robertson, a former military commander.

 * Milthorpe (IND).
-Will contest.
+Contesting.
 Michelle Milthorpe immediately announced she would run for Farrer again.

 Also-rans